anvilresearch/connect-express/README.md

 var app = express()
 ```

-### Authorize
+### Authorizing

-The Anvil Connect lib for Express allows you to authorize requests from one to multiple endpoints or even the entire server.
+The Anvil Connect lib for Express allows you to authorize requests from one to
+multiple endpoints or even the entire server.

 ##### Authorize a single endpoint
 ```javascript